Edith MacQueen PhD (1900-1977)

 This pattern of education, prizes and fellowships is very similar to that of her near-contemporary Edith Thomson.

 In 1944, she married the Labour MP, Leslie Haden-Guest.
 When he was raised to the peerage as Baron Haden-Guest, in 1950, she became known as Lady Edith Haden-Guest.
-The University of St Andrews holds her papers.
+After his death, she became an archivist at the University of Glasgow.
+The University of St Andrews holds her papers, including unpublished material relating to Scottish emigration to north America.